top of page

 Act= A bill passed in identical versions by both the House of Representatives and Senate and signed by the Speaker of the House and the President of the Senate.
 An act is then sent to the Governor for approval or veto or becomes law without the Governor’s signature.

-presented to the Governor for the Governor’s approval.
-A bill must proceed through various constitutionally prescribed steps in order to become law.
 A bill is structured with a header, title, and bill sections.
 The header includes the bill number, General Assembly session information, and a list of sponsors and cosponsors.
 The title includes the list of Revised Code sections being added or modified (if applicable) and a brief description of the bill’s contents.
-A bill section may consist of Revised Code sections or uncodified
+A bill section may consist of Revised Code sections or uncodified law.

 Concurrence in amendments: The point in the legislative enactment process at which the first house approves (concurs in), without alteration, amendments adopted by the second house.

-Standing committee: A committee established at the beginning of a General Assembly.
+Standing committee= A committee established at the beginning of a General Assembly.
 Most standing committees are organized by subject matter so that most bills referred to a particular committee address related topics.

 To see other common legislative terms, go here.